davidbwire/instant-ussd/README.md

 <p align="center"><img src="https://avatars1.githubusercontent.com/u/30041331?v=4&s=80"></p>

 InstantUssd is a USSD development package meant to provide you, the developer, with a set of tools to help you easily and quickly build and maintain your own USSD applications.
-While the goal of this package is to remain as flexible as possible it still won't cover all situations and solve all problems.

 ## Goals